sarveshshingare/Full-Stack-Notes-Application-MERN-Stack/README.md

 - Implement note categories and tags
 - Add reminders for notes

+### Dockerizing and Deploying the Application on EC2

+For a comprehensive guide on Dockerizing this application and deploying it on an AWS EC2 instance, please refer to the [README for Dockerizing the App](./README-for-dockerizing-the-app.md).

 ## License

 This project is licensed under the MIT License.